Smoked Sausage Lasagna is the ultimate comfort food.

 Some neighbors of ours recently welcomed their new baby to the world (hi sweetie!).
 And knowing all too well what those first few weeks are like, we decided to bring them a dish they can make for dinner on a night they don’t feel like cooking (aka every single day for new parents!).
 Something simple, yet something perfectly comforting, cheesy, and oozing with smoked love.
 I mean sausage.

 Think about it.
 The love you all have for lasagna just got 100 times more incredible by adding some delicious smoked sausage and rich smoked tomato sauce.

 Since I was going through the effort of making lasagna in the first place, I figured it was only fair to make a double batch.
 One for us, and one for them.

-You can feel free to customize this smoked sausage lasagna however you would like.
-You can add some sautéed mushrooms or other veggies.
+Feel free to customize this smoked sausage lasagna however you would like.
+You can add some sautéed mushrooms or other veggies into the mix.
 One of my favorite versions was with spinach.
 I added about 4 cups of uncooked spinach intermixed with the layers.
 It kinda made me feel a little bit healthy like I was eating a salad, but one sandwiched in between smoked lasagna love.